 A recent study by Oko-Institut found that repairing and keeping products televisions, smartphones, washing machines and notebooks going for longer could save 3.93 million tonnes of CO2 equivalents (CO2e) per year in Germany alone.

-The RepairMyStuff directory helps you find local repair businesses.
+The RepairMyStuff directory helps you find local repair businesses anywhere in the country.
 An excellent blog on maintenance and repair of your everyday goods can also be found on the Living Lightly website here.

 You can find out how easy something is to repair before you buy it with ifixit .This site also containes a wealth of information about how to repair things at home.